vserova/book/pages/ch_datamod.md

 All other Seq-loc types, except Seq-loc.feat, contain a Seq-id.
 This means they are independent of context.
 This means that data objects describing information ABOUT Bioseqs can be created and exchanged independently from the Bioseq itself.
 This encourages the development and exchange of structured knowledge about sequence data from many directions and is an essential goal of the data model.

-<a name="ch-datamod.Associating-Annotati"></a>
+<a name="ch_datamod.Associating_Annotati"></a>

 ### Associating Annotations With Locations On Biological Sequences

 Seq-annot, or sequence annotation, is a collection of information ABOUT a sequence, tied to specific regions of Bioseqs through the use of Seq-loc's.
 A Bioseq can have many Seq-annot's associated with it.
 This allows knowledge from a variety of sources to be collected in a single place but still be attributed to the original sources.
 Currently there are three kinds of Seq-annot, feature tables, alignments, and graphs.

-<a name="ch-datamod.Feature-Tables"></a>
+<a name="ch_datamod.Feature_Tables"></a>

 #### Feature Tables

-A feature table is a collection of Seq-feat, or [sequence features](#ch-datamod.datamodel.seqfeat).
+A feature table is a collection of Seq-feat, or [sequence features](#ch_datamod.datamodel.seqfeat).
 A Seq-feat is designed to tie a Seq-loc together with a datablock, a block of specific data.
 Datablocks are defined objects themselves, many of which are objects used in their own right in some other context, such as publications ([CPub\_Base](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCPub__Base.html)) or references to organisms (Org-ref) or genes (Gene-ref).
 Some datablocks, such as coding regions (CdRegion) make sense only in the context of a Seq-loc.
 However, since by design there is no intention that one datablock need to have anything in common with any other datablock, each can be tailored exactly to do a particular job.
 If a change or addition is required to one datablock, no others are affected.
 In those cases where a pre-existing object from another context is used as a datablock, any software that can use that object can now operate on the feature as well.
 For example, a piece of code to display a publication can operate on a publication from a bibliographic database or one used as a sequence feature with no change.

 Since the Seq-feat data structure itself and the Seq-loc used to attach it to the sequence are common to all features, it is also possible to support a class of operations over all features without regard to the different types of datablocks attached to them.
 So a function to determine all features in a particular region of a Bioseq need not care what type of features they are.